MattDEV02/MarketNexus/README.md

 <img  title="MarketNexus Logo"  alt="MarketNexus Logo"  width="19.5%"  src="/src/main/resources/static/images/logo/logo.png"/>
 </p>

-MarketNexus is marketplace made in Spring boot where Users can sell, manage and buy Products (putting them in their carts) from different categories, visualize their stats and much more.
+MarketNexus is a marketplace created with Spring boot where Users can sell, manage, view and purchase Products (by placing them in their carts) of different categories, view their statistics dynamically, other Users' data and much more.

-#### P.S. = Go to Releases section and download the JAR (latest release).
+There are 3 type of Users (User roles):

+1. Seller Users: They can publish and sell their Products.
+They can't add other Users Products in their Cart and buy them.
+2. Buyer Users: They can add other Users Products in their Cart and buy them.
+They can't publish and sell their Products.
+3. Seller and Buyer Users: They can do all things written in 1. and 2.

 ## Use Cases 👔

-...
+### Use Case UC1:

 ### Use Case UC2:

+### Use Case UC3:

-#### Place an Order - Primary Actor: A Buyer User.
+#### Make an Order - Primary Actor: A Buyer User.

 `Primary Success Scenario:`

 1. The Buyer User wants to place an Order.
 2. The Buyer User enters his username and password.
 The System verifies that the data entered is correct, and authenticates the Buyer User.
-The System displays the Buyer User's username and the list of Sales currently running on the System.
+The System displays the Buyer User's data (such username).
-3. The Student chooses the “Enter Sales in the Shopping Cart” activity.
-The System displays the current Shopping Cart for the Buyer User showing for each cart row the data of the product it refers to, the quantity you wish to purchase of that product, and the total price of the Sale.
+3. The Buyer User chooses the “Enter Sales in the Shopping Cart” activity.
+The System displays the list of all the Sales on the system for each Sale the relative Product data and the sold quantity.
 4. The Student enters (selecting it from the list of Sales) the identification code of a Sale in which they are interested in purchasing.
 The System displays information about the selected Sale (data related Product, quantity and price of the Sale).
 5. The Buyer User enters the quantity of that Product he/she intends to purchase.
 The System records the Buyer User's choice of quantity.
    The Buyer User repeats steps 4-5 until it indicates that it is finished.
-6. The System displays a summary of the Shopping Cart entered by the Buyer User (listing the Sales chosen, each with the details of the relevant Product, quantity and price of the Sale, and the total cost of the Shopping Cart).
+6. The System displays a summary of the Shopping Cart entered by the Buyer User (listing the Cart rows with Sales chosen, each with the details of the relevant Product, quantity and price of the Sale, and the total cost of the Shopping Cart).
 7. The Buyer User confirms the purchase of the Shopping Cart entered.
-The System records the purchase by the Buyer User, also recording the date and time of purchase.
+The System records the purchase by the Buyer User, also recording the date and time of purchase with an Order summary for the buyer User.

 `Extensions:`